 Note: Saving the COMSOL model at the same location as the external MATLAB functions ensures that the function path is known by MATLAB.
-Other alternatives include setting the function path directly in MATLAB before running the model or setting the environmental variable COMSOL_MATLAB_PATH with the directory path of the functions.
+Other alternatives include setting the function path directly in MATLAB before running the model or setting the environmental variable COMSOL\MATLAB\PATH with the directory path of the functions.

-3 In the COMSOL Desktop, from the File menu (Windows users) or from the Options menu (Mac and Linux users), click Save As 🔜 .
-Select Save as MPH-File 📰 and browse to the directory where the files conductivity.m and heatflux.m are stored.
+3 In the COMSOL Desktop, from the File menu (Windows users) or from the Options menu (Mac and Linux users), click Save As 🔄 .
+Select COMSOL Application (\.mph) in the Save as type list, and browse to the directory where the files conductivity.m and heatflux.m are stored.